 MISERY'S GREATEST HITS

 Doctor Misery discovers that the flow of chords and rhythms in music create force fields.
 They build on each other when placed in the proper sequence of classical forms such as the Tarantella, Broadway Show music and syncopated jazz.
 Listen to these songs as laid out below.
 Don't just hear one note or chord at a time.
 Try to hear thousands emanating simultaneously in waves of potentialities.
-Will you experience Quantum Arousal Theory, triggering quantum areas of the brain and bring forth the dream state into consciousness?
+Will you experience a Quantum Arousal state, triggering quantum areas of the brain and bring forth the dream state into consciousness?
 Perhaps not, but ninety percent of life is a placebo effect anyway.

 This timeless, trance-inducing dance is used transformatively in chapters 5 and 26